Zambia and online | May 5-8, 2026

 What if I need funding to travel or participate?

 RightsCon offers a Community Support Fund, available to those who wish to attend RightsCon in-person or online.
-The fund offers travel support for in-person participation(including travel, accommodation, among other travel-related costs), as well as direct financial support for online participation (including connectivity, translation and other services).
+The fund offers travel support for in-person participation(including travel, accommodation, among other travel-related costs).